Swainsboro/Emanuel County Auditorium

 Franklin Memorial Library is a vital part of the Emanuel County community.
 Its services include checking out books, video and DVD checkout, computer access, and genealogy research.
 The library is very children-centered, having several programs throughout the year including Summer Reading programs, Holiday Story Hours, movie nights, and guest speakers and performers.
 Franklin Memorial Library also offer access to Joshua for Class D license testing.
 Joshua’s Law, effective January 1, 2007, states that in order to get a Class D driver’s license at age sixteen you must have completed a driver’s education course approved by the Department of Driver Services.

-Another feature of the library is the Genealogy Department, headed by Virginia Bolton.
-This section of the library houses cemetery books for Emanuel and surrounding counties, wedding and anniversary files and an obituary file dating back to 1901.
-The Genealogy Department also contains yearbooks, census reports, and the Forest-Blade is available on microfilm, also dating back to 1901.
-The staff is in the process of digitizing the obituary files.
-Library patron and friend Darrel Hidlebaugh, Jr., wrote a computer program specifically for this purpose and donated it to our library along with his time for continued technical support.
-The library also has two microfilm readers and a copier, as well as computer access to "Heritage Quest" a genealogy tool available only through the library system.
+Another feature of the library is the Genealogy Department..
+This section of the library houses cemetery books for Emanuel and surrounding counties, wedding and anniversary files, and an obituary file dating back to 1901.
+The Genealogy Department also contains yearbooks, census reports, and Forest-Blade editions dating back to 1901 are available on microfilm.
+The library also has two microfilm readers and a copier, as well as computer access to “Heritage Quest” a genealogy tool available only through the library system.
 For more information on operating hours, genealogy resources, or list of programs Franklin Memorial offers please contact the following number: (478) 237-7791